Harvey House (Florence, Kansas)

 Harvey House of Florence, Kansas, United States, also known under the older name of Clifton Hotel, was listed on the National Register of Historic Places (NRHP) in 1973.

 History

-The current building is part of the first Fred Harvey House, of the Fred Harvey Company, which stood south of the Santa Fe railroad tracks until the early 20th century.
+The building is part of the first Fred Harvey House, of the Fred Harvey Company, which stood south of the Santa Fe railroad tracks until the early 20th century.
 The existing structure was the original part of the Clifton Hotel that was erected to serve passengers of the Atchison, Topeka and Santa Fe Railway as a permanent eating station and hotel for passengers.
-This Harvey House is notable, since it was the first one to provide sleeping facilities.
-The Harvey House was built in 1876, closed in 1900, operations were transferred to Newton, currently it is a museum.
+This Harvey House was the first one to provide sleeping facilities.
+The Harvey House was built in 1876 and closed in 1900.
+Operations were transferred to Newton, and it has become a museum.